Crawford International North Coast

-Crawford College, North Coast is an alternative, independent school in Westbrook, between oThongathi, Ballito and eMdloti on the North Coast of KwaZulu-Natal, South Africa.
+Crawford International North Coast is an alternative, independent school in Westbrook, between oThongathi, Ballito and eMdloti on the North Coast of KwaZulu-Natal, South Africa.
 The school is owned by the ADvTECH Group and is run as a for-profit business enterprise.

+History

-Crawford College, North Coast was founded in 1997 on the campus of uThongathi School by Graeme Crawford.
+wford International North Coast was founded in 1997 on the campus of uThongathi School by Graeme Crawford.
 The school comprises pre-primary, preparatory and a college.